amrahmed95/Data-Science-Portfolio/Data Analysis/Music Store Analysis/Readme.md

 1. Import the dataset into a PostgreSQL database using the scripts provided.
 2. Run the SQL queries to answer the business questions posed in the project.
-3. Analyze the results to generate insights related to sales, customer behavior, and employee performance.
+3. Analyze the results to generate insights related to sales, customer behavior, and genres.

 ## License